themitosan/grpp/README.md

 ```

 > [!IMPORTANT]\
-> You MUST run this command as `sudo`, since it will install grpp as a global package.
+> You MUST run this command as `sudo` because **npm will install grpp globally**.
 >
-> If you don't have sudo access (like termux without su), you can run without `sudo` (or run `npm run bi-sudoless` to do everything automatically)
+> If you don't have superuser access (like non-rooted Android devices), you can run `npm run bi-sudoless` instead.

 If everything is fine, you will be able to call `grpp` system-wide.

 <a id="how-to-uninstall"></a>
 ## How to uninstall

-It's simple!
-Just run the following command:
+It's simple - just run the following command:

 ```shell
 sudo npm remove grpp